 oil on canvas

-Inspired by jazz, poetry, and Dadaism, John Coughtry (1931-1999) embodied a group of Toronto artists energised in the late 1950s and into the 60s by the potential of abstraction and free-form expression.
+Inspired by jazz, poetry, and Dadaism, John Graham Coughtry (1931-1999) embodied a group of Toronto artists energised in the late 1950s into the ‘60s by the potential of abstraction and free-form expression.
 Infamously, he declared that “every damn tree in the country has been painted” - a feeling which brought impassioned and radical developments by the artists of Isaacs Gallery - a group that included Snow, Wieland, Rayner, Burton, and others.
-It’s within this context that Coughtry saw fit to return repeatedly, and perhaps unexpectedly, to the figurative: to bodies at once abstracted and resolved by their own energy.
+Coughtry saw fit to return repeatedly, and perhaps unexpectedly, to the figurative: to bodies abstracted.

 Private Collection, Toronto